-Some students want to share this experience with their best friend and that is absolutely fine, but Bold Earth will not accept more than 3 students who know each-other in one group.
-The bonds and friendships that you take away from Bold Earth will absolutely be highlight of your summer!
+Some students want to share this experience with their best friend and that is absolutely fine, but Bold Earth will not accept more than 3 students who know each other in one group.
+The bonds and friendships that you take away from Bold Earth will absolutely be the highlight of your summer!

 For more information, please consult your family physician or local travel clinic.
 The day to day Epic Africa Itinerary on the website can be printed to show to your travel clinic or family physician.